 <p> tags and everything in between them.

-Anything with an embed code can be added to your profile using iFrames.
+Anything with an embed code can be added to your weblet using iFrames.

 Some examples include: